 “PVM is proud of our partnership with CDC and is laser focused on modernizing and migrating its data to help mitigate public health risks,” said PVM CEO Pat Mack.
 “With these six new contracts, PVM is honored to be able to continue helping CDC unlock the true value of its data so it can better identify and respond to threats to public health in real-time.”

 The fight against infectious disease public health threats will never cease — we only have to look to COVID, monkeypox, reoccurring foodborne outbreaks, and so many more recent, prevalent examples as evidence.
 The greatest tool in our arsenal against these threats is the data that they leave behind that institutions like Centers for Disease Control and Prevention (CDC) can analyze and use to find solutions.
 PVM and CDC fully accept and embrace the challenge of unlocking that data so that it can be used to respond to current and future threats to the public.

 Our Public Health Team

-Our award-winning public health team has extensive experience and expertise solving data challenges that improve surveillance and outbreak response and are experts in the Palantir Foundry platform.
+Our award-winning public health team has extensive experience and expertise solving data challenges that improve surveillance and outbreak response and are experts in the DCIPHER platform.
 Our team of senior engineers partners with PVM’s epidemiologist to translate scientific needs to technical requirements – resulting in custom solutions that precisely meet the needs of our public health clients.

 To learn more about PVM’s success supporting public health and other mission critical challenges, see our portfolio here.